 Wooden Planters Made From stumps

 Some people like to add a touch of whimsy to their gardens.
-Some add wooden sculptures to their garden, placed to look like it came from the plants itself.
+Some add wooden sculptures to their garden, placed to look like they came from the plants themselves.
 Others put animal statues or mobiles in weird places to look like the landscape.
 Another way is to add a rustic look by adding planters made from tree stumps themselves.
 These planters add a natural look, giving another level to the garden while looking like they grew out of the ground itself.

 The usual role that the stump plays is a planter, to emphasize its appearance by camouflaging it.
 When choosing perennials for it, keep in mind the root length of the plants to make sure that they have plenty of room to grow; some of the stumps are relatively thin, making it difficult for larger plants.
-Otherwise, the sky is the limit, and a few wooden sculptures placed next to the stump can add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.
+Otherwise, the sky is the limit.
+A few wooden sculptures placed next to the stump can add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.

 Source on Wooden Stump Planters